Authentic Lessons for 21st Century Learning

 Transition to slide 4 and reveal the painting’s author and title.
 Facilitate a short discussion by asking the class:

-• Was their previous answer correct?
+• Was your previous answer correct?

 • What clues show us that this painting is depicting a mass execution in a concentration camp?